hylasD/MATLAB_version_tSpace/README.md

 and follow the instructions.
 Function will export csv files in the working directory, which can be visualized and processed further, see more [detailed description](http://denisdermadi.com/tspace-trajectory-inference-algorithm).

+# tcell_demo

+A csv file containing logicle transformed FACS data of 10000 T cells.
+This file is mean't for testing MATLAB function.